preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-07/README.md

 ## Shutdown hooks
 In an orderly shutdown, the JVM starts all registered shutdown hooks.
 You can use this to make any clean up logic on exit.
-Shutdown hooks can be registed with `Runtime.addShutdownHook`.
+Shutdown hooks can be registered with `Runtime.addShutdownHook`.

 The JVM makes no guarantees on the order of execution of shutdown hooks.
 If the shutdown hooks or finalizers don't exit, than the JVM hangs and has to be stopped abruptly.

 Shutdown hooks should be thread-safe & exit as quickly as possible.
-Sine shutdown hooks run in parallel, so they shouldn't depend on services that could be shutdown in another hook.
+Since shutdown hooks run in parallel, so they shouldn't depend on services that could be shutdown in another hook.
 To avoid this problem, you could encapsulate your entire shutdown mechanism in a single hook so that everything is executed synchronously in a single thread.

 Example usage: